 Other ethical guidelines

 This is a living document.
 The Minnesota Daily reserves the right to alter its ethics and editing guidelines.
 The author is expected to take into account editorial staff opinions about the guide and make changes accordingly.

 The Daily maintains a commitment to the Society of Professional Journalist’s Code of Ethics to seek truth and report it, minimize harm, act independently and be accountable for our actions.

-The Daily “owns” the published and unpublished work done on assignment.
-The Daily reserves the right to republish, reprint, sell and share materials it owns when it chooses to do so.
-It is up to the discretion of the editor in chief to decide on the use of published material by other outlets, individuals and current or previous staff members relating to editorial matters.
+The Minnesota Daily “owns” the published and unpublished work done on assignment.
+It reserves the right to republish, reprint, sell and share materials it owns when it chooses.
+It is up to the discretion of the editor-in-chief to decide on the use of published material by other outlets, individuals and current or previous staff members relating to editorial matters.

 Books, Records, Other Products Given for Review

-Any materials given to the Minnesota Daily for review becomes the property of the publication, not to any individual staff member.
+Any materials given to the Daily for review become the property of the publication, not to any individual staff member.
 Staff members may not obtain materials under false pretenses.

 Always take extra steps to ensure that it is ethical and legal to publish photos containing images of children.
 Any person in a public space can legally be photographed, but that does not mean that the Daily should not consider other ethical guides before publishing.

 Take extra caution when identifying children, by name or simply by photo, knowing that putting information about them to the public could potentially be damaging.
 Do not name the child without permission from a guardian.
 Use a consent form to obtain this permission.